Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 The wheel turns less than a half spoke distance!
 It seems to turn to the right!
 Correct direction!

-This effect may also occur with gears, with propellers with many wings, with the paddle wheels of a Mississippi steamboat, with moved grid patterns and many other things.
+This effect may also occur with gears, with propellers with many blades, with the paddle wheels of a Mississippi steamboat, with moving grid patterns and many similar things.

 westernwheel paradox